mesc08/movie-reviews-sentiment-analysis/README.md

 # MOVIE-REVIEW-SENTIMENT-ANALYSIS

+## AIM
+In this project we aim to use Sentiment Analysis on a set of movie reviews given by reviewers and try to understand what their overall reaction to the movie was, i.e. if they liked the movie or they hated it.
+We aim to utilize the relationships of the words in the review to predict the overall polarity of the review.

 ## DATASET

 This project contains an example sentiment analysis project that utilizes the IMDb movie review dataset found here: [IMDb Movie Reviews](http://ai.stanford.edu/~amaas/data/sentiment/)